Shadowigor/gmusic-tools/README.md

 * Detect and delete duplicates
     * Removes duplicates from Google Music
     * Doesn't care about 'Album Artist' (Unlike Google's Music Manager)
-    * Preserves how many times you have listened to a track (still in development, dont' rely on it!)
+    * Preserves how many times you have listened to a track
     * Deletes the older file
 * Create a playlist with tracks you haven't listened to yet
-* Insert album arts
+* Coming Soon: Insert album arts
     * Searches for local image files in the music folder
     * If nothing is found, search the internet for it

 ##Getting started